eosnetworkfoundation/docs/docs/01_overview/03_technical_features.md

 ## WebAssembly C++ Compilation
 Antelope uses C++ as the smart contract programming language.
 If you are a C++ developer, you do not need to learn a new programming language to understand Smart Contract APIs and how Antelope supports smart contract development through C++ classes and structures.
 With your existing C++ programming capabilities, you can onboard Antelope development faster and be able to program Antelope smart contracts using specific Antelope canonical C++ code constructs and Smart Contract APIs in no time.

 On top of the Antelope core layer, a WebAssembly (Wasm) virtual machine, `EOS VM`, executes smart contract code, and it is designed from the ground up for the high demands of blockchain applications which require far more from a WebAssembly engine than those designed for web browsers or standards development.
 The design choice of using Wasm enables Antelope to reuse optimized and battle-tested compilers and toolchains which are being maintained and improved by a broader community.
-In addition, adopting Wasm standard also makes it easier for compiler developers to port other programming languages onto the Antelope platform.
+In addition, adopting Wasm standard also makes it easier for compiler developers to port other programming languages onto the Antelope framework.

 ## High Throughput, Faster Confirmations and Lower Latency